Kate Crawford: Writing and speaking

 Crawford has a PhD from the University of Sydney.
-In 2006, her book based on her doctoral dissertation, Adult Themes – Rewriting the Rules of Adulthood, won the individual category of the Manning Clark National Cultural Award and in 2008 she received the then biennial Max Crawford Medal for outstanding scholarship from the Australian Academy of the Humanities.
+In 2006, her book based on her doctoral dissertation, Adult Themes: Rewriting the Rules of Adulthood, won the individual category of the Manning Clark National Cultural Award,and in 2008 she received the Max Crawford Medal for outstanding scholarship from the Australian Academy of the Humanities.

-Crawford has spoken and published academic papers on such topics as social media, government regulation of media content, the interplay between gender and mobile devices, young people and sexting, and big data.
-She has given keynote addresses at venues such as the 2013 O'Reilly Strata Conference and the 2013 DataEDGE conference hosted by the University of California, Berkeley School of Information.
-She co-authored a book titled Understanding the Internet: Language, Technology, Media, and Power in 2014.
+Crawford has spoken and published academic papers on such topics as social media,mass media regulation, gender and mobile phones, young people and sexting, and big data.
+She has given keynote addresses at venues such as the 2013 O'Reilly Strata Conference and the 2013 DataEDGE conference hosted by the UC Berkeley School of Information.
+She co-authored a book with Chris Chesher and Anne Dunn titled Understanding the Internet: Language, Technology, Media, and Power in 2014.

-She published a book Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence through Yale University Press in 2021.
-Her article, "Artificial Intelligence Is Misreading Human Emotion", was shortlisted for The Bragg UNSW Press Prize for Science Writing in 2022.
+She published a book called Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence through Yale University Press in 2021.
+Her article "Artificial Intelligence Is Misreading Human Emotion" was shortlisted for The Bragg UNSW Press Prize for Science Writing in 2022.

-Crawford was an inaugural Cybernetic Imagination Resident from 2022-2023 and spoke at the launch of this program.
-She completed a collaborative research-art project, Calculating Empires: A Genealogy of Technology and Power since 1500 in this time.
+Crawford was an inaugural Cybernetic Imagination Resident from 2022-2023 and spoke at the launch of the program.
+She completed a collaborative research-art project, Calculating Empires: A Genealogy of Technology and Power since 1500, with Vladan Joler in this time.